 Ashwagandha Powder Benefits & Side Effects

 Ashwagandha (Withania somnifera) is also known as “Indian ginseng” or “Indian Winter Cherry.”
 It is an important ancient plant that has been used in the Ayurvedic and indigenous medical system for over 4000 years.
-The roots, leaves and fruits (berry) hold enormous medicinal value.
+The roots, leaves, and fruits (berry) hold enormous medicinal value.

 It is one of the important ingredients of ayurvedic rejuvenate, which is used in various tonics and formulas.
-Ashwagandha is the best rejuvenate that helps maintain proper nourishment to the tissues, particularly muscle and bones, while supporting the proper function of the adrenals and reproductive system.
+Ashwagandha is the best rejuvenate that helps maintain proper nourishment to the tissues, particularly muscle and bones while supporting the proper function of the adrenals and reproductive system.

 It is a shrub that grows at a height to (35–75 cm) with a middle stem from which branches extend radially in stellate (a star pattern).
 It is covered with a dense lusterlessness of wooly hairs.
-The flowers are green and small, when the fruit ripe, it is orange-red and have milk-coagulating properties.
+The flowers are green and small, when the fruit ripe, it is orange-red and has milk-coagulating properties.
 It has long brown tuberous roots that are important for medicinal purposes.